-- (a) Neither the race committee nor the protest committee shall protest a boat for breaking a rule listed in rule D2.2(a).
+- (a) Neither the race committee nor the protest committee shall protest a boat for breaking a rule listed in rule D2.2(a)., except under rule 14 when there is damage or injury.
 However, upon receipt of a report from any source, the protest committee may protest a boat under rule 14 when damage or injury is alleged. - (b) Protests and requests for redress need not be in writing.
-The protest committee may take evidence in any way it considers appropriate and may communicate its decision orally.

-(c) There shall be no request for redress or appeal by a boat arising from a decision, action or non-action by an umpire.
+The protest committee may take evidence in any way it considers appropriate and may communicate its decision orally. - (c) There shall be no request for redress or appeal by a boat arising from a decision, action or non-action by an umpire.
 The protest committee may decide to consider giving redress when it believes that an official boat, including an umpire boat, may have seriously interfered with a competing boat.